Solar hot water in New Zealand

 Solar thermal technologies had a sizable initial uptake in the pioneering days of the 1970s.
-By 2001 more than 40GWhr was produced from solar hot water technologies, equating to 0.1% of the total electricity consumption in New Zealand.
+By 2001 more than 40 GWh was produced from solar hot water technologies, equating to 0.1% of the total electricity consumption in New Zealand.

 In 2006 the government announced an investment of $15.5 million over the first three and a half years of a five-year Solar water heating program to increase the number of solar hot water heating installations.
-As of 2006 there were about 35,000 solar hot water installations on domestic and commercial buildings.As of 2025 there are no subsidies from the government.
+By 2006 there were about 35,000 solar hot water installations on domestic and commercial buildings.
+As of 2025 there are no subsidies from the government.

 Barriers to adoption

 The main barrier for the installation of solar hot water systems is the initial capital investment.
 Other barriers are the conservatism of the building industry, lack of influence on increasing the sale price of houses, conflicting interest between housing investors and home-owners, lack of adequate information about solar hot water heating and the cost of consent which is not needed for solar-PV.
-In the 2010's and 2020's the competition from other green energy solutions as heat pumps and solar-PV technology increased which dropped more in cost-effectiveness in the last decade.
+In the 2010s and 2020s the competition from other green energy solutions such as heat pumps and solar-PV technology increased which dropped more in cost-effectiveness in the last decade.